G.I. Joe (comic books): Reprints

 The first 37 issues of the main series were released in thirteen digests titled G.I.
 Joe Comic Magazine.

 Tales of G.I.
 Joe reprinted the first 15 issues of G.I.
 Joe on a higher quality paper stock than that used for the main comic.

 Shortly after the final issue, a G.I.
 Joe Special #1 was released, with alternate art for issue #61 by Todd McFarlane.
 The cover features Snake Eyes in a crouched-down position, in a homage to the Spider-Man title that McFarlane illustrated during his tenure at Marvel.

 In 2001, with the success of Devil's Due Comics run of G.I.
 Joe, Marvel Comics collected the first 50 issues in five trade paperbacks, with ten issues in each book.
 All covers for the trade paperbacks were drawn by J. Scott Campbell.
 The Marvel trades were heavily criticized due to printing errors, as the first three volume featured missing pages and pages published out of order.
 Production of the trade paperback series ultimately ended after the fifth volume, due to low sales and the fact that Marvel only had the original artwork and film negatives for the first 50 issues; further volumes would require tracking down and scanning the uncollected issues and remastering them for publication, which was deemed to be not cost effective given the poor sales of the books.

 In 2009, IDW Publishing began to publish the series again.
 Called Classic G.I.
 Joe, the 15 volume trade paperback set collects all 155 issues (minus back-up features).
 The first five volumes use the same J. Scott Campbell covers as the Marvel trades (and correct printing errors found in the Marvel trades), volumes six through nine utilized Campbell's covers from the first 4 issues of the Devil Due series, and volumes ten through fifteen would ultimately feature new artwork commissioned for the trade paperbacks.

 Foreign-language versions

 G.I.
 Joe was published in a number of languages, sometimes by local publishers.
-Issues were translated into German, Spanish, Portuguese, Polish, French, French (Canada), Swedish, Norwegian, Finnish, Danish, Japanese, Arabic, Indonesian, and other languages.
+Issues were translated into German, Spanish, Portuguese, Polish, French, French (Canada), Swedish, Norwegian, Finnish, Danish, Greek, Japanese, Arabic, Indonesian, and other languages.